kaloyan-marinov/goal-tracker/README.md

         <
         {"users":[]}
         * Closing connection 0

+        $ exit
         ```

-    - launch a second terminal instance and, in it, issue:
+    - launch a separate terminal instance and, in it, start a process responsible for serving the frontend application:

         ```
         $ cd client